Post updated on

 As we discussed in our article on exercises the build explosive power.
 We talked about how doing sprints increases your power.

 The act of sprinting in itself is a power exercise.
-Particularly when you explode off the line at the start of the sprint, that requires large amounts of power.
+Particularly when you explode off the line at the start of the sprint, which requires large amounts of power.
 The more the better.

-Another study published January 28, 2009 in BMC Endocrine Disorders showed sprints were more effective at keeping blood sugar at an even keel and lowered the risk of diabetes compared to steady-state cardio.
+Another study published on January 28, 2009, in BMC Endocrine Disorders showed sprints were more effective at keeping blood sugar at an even keel and lowered the risk of diabetes compared to steady-state cardio.
 Yet another great reason to ditch the steady-state cardio and move to sprints.

 Let’s face it, sprints aren’t easy.
 They can be a challenge to you both mentally and physically.
 Pushing yourself you go as far as you can for as fast as you can challenge your mental fortitude.
 Push yourself farther than you thought possible when doing sprints and you will be able to push yourself further in other facets of life as well.

 Not only that but sprints release a ton of endorphins which are the feel-good chemicals that give you that natural high.
 You will feel like you are on top of the world.
 As the saying goes, exercise is the best and most underused anti-depressant.
 Get out there and do some sprints and get happy, naturally.